Skip to Content

 10 Cheap Dividend-Growth Stocks to Buy

-The stocks of these companies with a history of raising their dividends look undervalued today.
+The stocks of these companies with a history of dividend increases look undervalued today.

 Illustration of generic coins floating over graph with the number '10' in the center

-Dividend-growth stocks—those companies with a history of steady and increasing dividends over time—have lagged the broader market lately: The Morningstar US Dividend Growth Index has underperformed the Morningstar US Market Index by 14 full percentage points over the trailing one-year period.
+Dividend-growth stocks—those companies with a history of steady dividend increases over time—have lagged the broader market lately: The Morningstar US Dividend Growth Index has underperformed the Morningstar US Market Index by nearly 3 percentage points over the trailing one-year period ended May 31, 2024.

-Why the dramatic underperformance of dividend-growth stocks?
-Blame the narrow, tecnology-led stock market during much of that time, says Dan Lefkovitz, a strategist with Morningstar Indexes.
+Why have dividend-growth stocks underperformed?
+Blame the narrow, technology-led stock market during much of that time, says Dan Lefkovitz, a strategist with Morningstar Indexes.
 “Dividend-payers may lag during market environments led by hot growth stocks, but in down periods like 2022 and 2018, they show resilience,” he observes.

 Dividend-growth stocks have three things going for them today: